 Do Optimistic Predictions Lead to Quicker Completion Times?

-Publication: Organizational Behavior and Human Decision Processes (JAN 2010)
+Publication: Organizational Behavior and Human Decision Processes

 Article: Finishing on time: When do predictions influence completion times?

-Authors: R. Buehler, J. Peetz, and D. Griffin
+Authors: R. Buehler, J. Peetz, D. Griffin

-Reviewed By: Benjamin Granger
+Reviewed by: Benjamin Granger

-Buehler et al. found that optimistic completion time predictions can have a positive impact on actual completion times, but it depends largely on the type of task/project.
-For instance, the effect of optimistic predictions on completion times appears to be more favorable when tasks can be completed in a single session (e.g., short computer tutorial, writing a memo) vs. when tasks require multiple steps to be completed at different time points (e.g., launching an employee engagement survey, filing a federal tax return – ugh!).
+The researchers found that optimistic completion time predictions can have a positive impact on actual completion times, but it depends largely on the type of task or project.
+For instance, the effect of optimistic predictions on completion times appears to be more favorable when tasks can be completed in a single session (e.g., short computer tutorial, writing a memo) versus when tasks require multiple steps to be completed at different points in time (e.g., launching an employee engagement survey).
+Interestingly, the researchers also found that the tendency to underestimate completion times was more prevalent for tasks that require multiple sessions.

 Buehler, R., Peetz, J., & Griffin, D. (2010).
 Finishing on time: When do predictions influence completion times?
 Organizational Behavior and Human Decision Processes, 111, 23-32.